zareldyn/debian9-workbase/README.md

 I often need to build Debian-based Docker images that, in addition to their main purpose (web server, etc), must have the minimal set of tools so I can work inside the containers with my favorite commands.
 Containers from those images often must perform actions with UID/GID != 0, typically for dealing with regular user files that are shared between host and containers.
 Generally speaking, I like when my containers have some behaviors and elements of configuration in common with my host system, like the system timezone for example.
-Also, it's not because it's "only" a container that a Bash session screen in it have to be ugly.
+Also, it's not because it's "only" a container that a Bash session screen in it has to be ugly.
 When I run commands that produce large lines of results, I like to distinguish easily commands lines from results lines.

 That's why I wrote this Dockerfile.
-It builds an image that is intended to be **a base for building other images** which need these requirements.
+It builds an image that is intended to be **a base for building other images** which need to satisfy these considerations.
 The installed text editor is *Nano*.
 See the Dockerfile for a complete list of what is installed.

 ## How to use